zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 Kahane's strategies aren't specific to cross-cultural scenarios.
 I found they adapt well to that context, though.
 To that end, the book's conclusion includes a structured series of exercises.

-The intention of this book reminds me a little of de Bono's decision-making book "Six Thinking Hats," or Burn's cognitive behavioral therapy classic, "Feeling Good."
+The intention of this book reminds me a little of de Bono's decision-making book, "Six Thinking Hats," or Burn's cognitive behavioral therapy classic, "Feeling Good."
 Kahane, however, deals with systemic poverty and guerrilla wars.
 He's worked as a conflict mediator and scenario planner for governments and NGOs around the world.

 If you're in a hurry, start midway through: Chapter 5 is probably a good spot.
 Then flip back through earlier chapters when you need to fill in.